API Basics

 Each client who uses the Wallet API has different permissions and configuration.
 Some of the permissions depend on the type of the client.
 Available client types:

-private_client
+- private_client

-This client can be related to one project or manage several of them.
+- This client can be related to one project or manage several of them.
 The client is based on the web or offline location, not accessible by 3rd party persons.

 application

-This client is created dynamically by the application client, when a mobile application is installed into the device.
+client, when a mobile application is installed into the device.
 Thus, each device makes calls from different clients - they cannot access each others transactions or make some other actions, related to any other client of the same application.

 Extra parameters

-The request may contain the following extra parameters:
+The request may contain the following extra parameters:-

-• location_id.
+.
 Defines the specific location.
 Should be used if the specific location initiating a payment or any other action is known.
 The location can influence the allowance usage, and it's address or other information can be provided for the user together with payment details.

-In case of MAC access authentication, extra parameters should be passed using ext authentication field.
 If the authentication method is the SSL client certificate, each extra parameter must be defined in a separate HTTP header.
-The parameter must be converted to comply with HTTP header naming conventions and prefixed with Wallet-Api-, for example: Wallet-Api-Project-Id, Wallet-Api-Location-Id.

 Example request